jimratliff/kuhn-cssvars/README.md

 # Kuhn-CSSvars

-Kuhn-CSSvars is a forked refactoring of [Morten Rand-Hendriksen](https://mor10.com)'s Kuhn WordPress theme ([github.com/mor10/kuhn](https://github.com/mor10/kuhn)), which you can observe live in action at his [MOR10: Thinking Out Load About the Internet](https://mor10.com).
+Kuhn-CSSvars is a forked refactoring of [Morten Rand-Hendriksen](https://mor10.com)'s Kuhn WordPress theme ([github.com/mor10/kuhn](https://github.com/mor10/kuhn)), which you can observe live in action at his [MOR10: Thinking Out Load About the Internet](https://mor10.com) blog.
 (The mission of Kuhn is to show what CSS Grid can do for WordPress theme layouts.)

 ## Mission
-The mission of this refactoring is to illustrate how an existing theme using Sass variables can be refactored using CSS variables in order to make customization of the theme easier for either (a) a child-theme developer or (b) a WordPress admin using a custom-CSS plugin.
+The mission of this refactoring is to illustrate how an existing theme using *Sass* variables can be refactored by adding corresponding *CSS* variables in order to make customization of the theme easier for (a) a child-theme developers and (b) WordPress admins using custom CSS.

 ## Problem addressed
 Sass variables aid a theme developer by allowing her to, for example, specify something (e.g., the value of a `font-size` property) once and reference it multiple times in her Sass code.
 In particular, this makes changes easier for the *theme developer*, who can just change the definition of a Sass variable and recompile in order to have the corresponding changes propagate through her code.